 - Select a base and take day trips.

-This map show two road trip itineraries for the south of France, one along the French Riviera and the other I’d call more of a Provence road trip.
+This map shows two road trip itineraries for the South of France, one along the French Riviera and the other I’d call more of a South of France road trip.